 You use this name to tag sites in the annotations file.

-In addition, Custom Search appends the label name to the queries of
+In addition, Programmable Search Engine appends the label name to the queries of

 your users after they click a refinement link.
 If you were to look back at